Oxford & Cambridge Mature Students: A Complete Guide

 You might be wondering whether mature students are treated differently, we mentioned that the classification has no direct implications on your application, but there are definitely indirect ones elsewhere.

-The Indirect Implications: What is life like for mature students?
+What is life like for mature Oxbridge students?

-We call these implications ‘indirect’ because they stem not from Oxbridge’s treatment in the application process, but from the circumstances that typically surround mature students.
+We would call the following implications ‘indirect’ because they stem not from Oxbridge’s treatment in the application process, but from the circumstances that typically surround mature students.
 Mature students may have much more commitments than a student fresh out of Sixth Form, as they may have a spouse and children or other family members to support.

 They may also be running a business on the side with a different social circle, filled with people at a different stage of life, and may find it challenging (though no less rewarding) to converse and socialise with starry-eyed ‘youngsters’ who are only just beginning to taste independence.
 To mitigate the effects of these indirect implications, Oxbridge often provides some support, usually via the colleges.